comet-toolkit/punpy/docs/content/examples.rst

    print(L1_corr_s)

-This method works well, but if instead of only (10,5) matrices we get larger matrices (e.g. 100 repeated measurements with 100 wavelengths), this becomes quite memory intensive (especially since punpy would generate samples with 10000 MCsteps in our example).
+This method works well, but if instead of only (10,5) matrices we get larger matrices (e.g. 100 repeated measurements with 100 wavelengths), this becomes quite memory intensive when using the MC methods (especially since punpy would generate samples with 10000 MCsteps in our example).
 Instead when doing propagate_random, or propagate_systematic, is possible to split the calculation along the repeated measurements dimension, because we know the correlation between repeated measurements (not correlated